 Debra Leigh Scott is the author of a highly-praised collection of short stories, Other Likely Stories, (Sowilo Press), a work of inter-related stories set in the tumultuous 1960s.
 Her next work of fiction, Piety Street, (forthcoming, New Door Books) is the first novel of a trilogy.
 Set in New Orleans, this first novel is a three-generation family saga, following the lives of two families - one a Sicilian immigrant family, the other a Creole family from the Delta.

 Debra Leigh's work in theatre includes plays which have been performed at The Philadelphia Fringe Festival, The Shubin AprilFest, The New Light Festival, and The PlayShops Festival of Philadelphia Theatre Workshop.

 As Founding Director of Hidden River Arts, Debra has grown this inter-disciplinary arts organization for nearly ten years.
-It now includes gallery events, an independent small press, yearly fiction and drama competitions, outreach events, music, performance, literary readings, workshops and classes.
+It now includes pop-up gallery events, an independent small press, yearly fiction and drama competitions, outreach events, music, performance, literary readings, workshops and classes.